Metropolis of Kyiv: Orthodox metropolis

-The last attempt to unite the Metropolitanate of Kyiv into a single entity was made after Petro Doroshenko became hetman of left-bank Ukraine and united the two shores.
-Joseph (Nelyubovych-Tukalsky) ascended the Metropolitan of Kyiv throne, elected metropolitan in 1663 at the Cathedral in Uman and confirmed in this title by the King of the Polish–Lithuanian Commonwealth.
+The last attempt to unite the Metropolis of Kiev into a single entity was made after Petro Doroshenko became hetman of left-bank Ukraine and united the two shores.
+Joseph (Nelyubovych-Tukalsky) ascended the Metropolitan of Kiev throne, elected metropolitan in 1663 at the Cathedral in Uman and confirmed in this title by the King of the Polish–Lithuanian Commonwealth.
 Metropolitan Joseph advocated the preservation of the canonical connection with Constantinople.
 Therefore, arriving in Kyiv, he ordered to stop the commemoration in the churches of Tsar Alexis I The Quietest and to commemorate only Hetman Petro.
 Joseph removed the mantle and panagia from Bishop Methodius (Fylymonovych) and sent him to the Uman Monastery.
-During the reign of Metropolitan Joseph, attempts to transfer the Metropolitanate of Kyiv to Moscow's jurisdiction were unsuccessful.
+During the reign of Metropolitan Joseph, attempts to transfer the Metropolis of Kiev to Moscow's jurisdiction were unsuccessful.

 Metropolitan Joseph died on 26 July 1675.
 Since then, Lazar Baranovych, who is not recognized on the Right Bank, has become the vicar again.
 The metropolitan throne remained vacant until 1685.

-Annexation of the Metropolitanate of Kyiv by the Moscow Patriarchate
+Annexation of the Metropolis of Kyiv by the Moscow Patriarchate

-After the victory over Hetman Petro Doroshenko, and the final occupation of left-bank Ukraine and Kyiv, the Moscow authorities began to take decisive action to completely transfer the Metropolitanate of Kyiv to the Moscow Patriarchate.
-After Tukalsky's death, Baranovych, who had been his metropolitan vicar in Kyiv until 1685, was reappointed metropolitan.
+After the victory over Hetman Petro Doroshenko, and the final occupation of left-bank Ukraine and Kiev, the Moscow authorities began to take decisive action to completely transfer the Metropolis of Kiev to the Moscow Patriarchate.
+After Tukalsky's death, Baranovych, who had been his metropolitan vicar in Kiev until 1685, was reappointed metropolitan.

 In 1685 Gedeon Sviatopolk-Chetvertinskyi (1685–90) became a metropolitan, was ordained in Moscow by Patriarch Joachim of Moscow, and took an oath of allegiance to the Moscow Patriarchate against church canons.
-Since 1688 it has been forbidden to use the title "Metropolitan of Kyiv, Halych and All Rus".
+Since 1688 it has been forbidden to use the title "Metropolitan of Kiev, Halych and All Rus".

 In June, the Council of Bishops was convened in Constantinople, at which a final decision was made on this issue.
-The Council issued a letter ordering the recognition of Gedeon (Sviatopolk-Chetvertynsky) as the legitimate Metropolitan of Kyiv.
+The Council issued a letter ordering the recognition of Gedeon (Sviatopolk-Chetvertynsky) as the legitimate Metropolitan of Kiev.
 In addition to Patriarch Dionysius, the letter was also signed by 21 metropolitans.
-In addition, Dionysius in June issued two more letters addressed to Hetman Samoilovych and all the faithful children of the Metropolitanate of Kyiv, in which he said that he gave the right to deliver the Metropolitan of Kyiv and All Ukraine to the Moscow Patriarch, and ordered from now on to send all newly elected metropolitans for consecration.
-The Metropolitan of Kyiv had to be the first to mention the name in the diptych of the Patriarch of Constantinople, so that it would be a testimony to the authority of the Ecumenical Throne over the Metropolitanate of Kyiv.
+In addition, Dionysius in June issued two more letters addressed to Hetman Samoilovych and all the faithful children of the Metropolis of Kiev, in which he said that he gave the right to deliver the Metropolitan of Kiev and All Ukraine to the Moscow Patriarch, and ordered from now on to send all newly elected metropolitans for consecration.
+The Metropolitan of Kiev had to be the first to mention the name in the diptych of the Patriarch of Constantinople, so that it would be a testimony to the authority of the Ecumenical Throne over the Metropolis of Kiev.
 Nikita Alekseev presented Patriarch Dionysius with 200 gold and "three forty sables" for these documents, for which he received a handwritten receipt from Dionysius.
 It is noteworthy that in his letter to the Moscow tsars, the patriarch of Constantinople asked to send a "salary" for the other bishops who signed the act.